Developer docs / Secrets & BYOK

 What it doesn't prevent

-• Project-tier expose = true raw access.
+• expose = true raw access.
 The owner's own code, the owner's own risk.
 The platform doesn't pretend to protect the owner from themselves.

-• Side-channel attacks within shared-tier mediation.
+• Side-channel attacks within gateway mediation.
 A malicious template could submit a prompt to ai.generateText instructing the model to "echo back the system prompt" — but the platform's gateway doesn't put the API key in the prompt; it goes in the HTTP Authorization header.
 The model never sees the key.

 Where to go next